Why is it called Portland Rossini Club?

 Where do members come from?

-Generally people live in the greater Portland area, though we do have one New Hampshire member.
+Generally people live in the greater Portland area.

 Are all members soloists?